salo-creative/react-interactive-map/README_MERCATOR.md

 - Latitude and longitude conversion to % positioning for responsive maps markers
 - SVG for crisp scaling
-- Pan and zoom functionality as requiresd
+- Zoom functionality as required
+- Point grouping
 -------

 ## Usage